Milestone-Proposal:JJY: Standard Signal Transmitting Station in Japan, 1940

 Broad and Lasting Impact

-- Scientific and Industrial Use: It supported time-critical applications in research, astronomy, and defense.
+- Scientific and Industrial Use: Supported time-critical applications in astronomy, geophysics, and defense.

-- war Reconstruction: JJY was instrumental in modernizing railways, power grids, and public broadcasting systems.
+- Postwar Reconstruction: Enabled modernization of railways, power grids, and broadcasting systems.

-- Public Accessibility: It introduced standardized time to the general public, enabling widespread clock synchronization and supporting the future development of consumer-grade radio-controlled clocks.
+- Public Accessibility: Introduced standardized time to the general public, facilitating widespread clock synchronization and paving the way for consumer-grade radio-controlled clocks.

 Integration with International Standards

-JJY aligned Japan with global timekeeping efforts promoted by the CCIR and the International Telecommunication Union.
-Through regular comparisons with other national standards, JJY helped Japan build international credibility in precision measurement and contributed to the long-term goal of coordinated universal time (UTC).
+JJY aligned Japan with global timekeeping efforts led by the CCIR and the International Telecommunication Union.
+Through regular intercomparisons with WWV (USA), MSF (UK), and other national stations, JJY contributed to the development of Coordinated Universal Time (UTC) and enhanced Japan’s credibility in precision measurement.

 Legacy and Continued Importance

-The Kemigawa station not only advanced national infrastructure, but also fostered societal trust in timekeeping.
-Its legacy lives on through longwave transmitters at Mt.
+The Kemigawa station not only advanced national infrastructure but also fostered public trust in timekeeping.
+JJY’s legacy continues through longwave transmitters at Mt.
 Ohtakadoya and Mt.
-Hagane, still in use for nationwide time synchronization.
-Millions of radio-controlled devices across Japan owe their precision to the foundation laid by JJY.
+Hagane, which remain operational for nationwide time synchronization.

 Conclusion: A Milestone in Technological and Social Development

-JJY’s creation was a decisive response to a major technical challenge of its time and frequency.
-Its enduring contributions to national infrastructure, international cooperation, and everyday life make it a landmark innovation—worthy of recognition as an IEEE Milestone.
+JJY was a decisive response to the technical challenges of its time.
+Its enduring contributions to national infrastructure, international cooperation, and daily life exemplify the transformative power of precision timekeeping.
+JJY stands as a landmark innovation—fully deserving recognition as an IEEE Milestone.

 Supporting texts and citations to establish the dates, location, and importance of the achievement: Minimum of five (5), but as many as needed to support the milestone, such as patents, contemporary newspaper articles, journal articles, or chapters in scholarly books.
 'Scholarly' is defined as peer-reviewed, with references, and published.
 You must supply the texts or excerpts themselves, not just the references.
 At least one of the references must be from a scholarly book or journal article.
 All supporting materials must be in English, or accompanied by an English translation.